Financial Aid Office

 - What is SAP?

 SAP is an acronym for Satisfactory Academic Progress.
 It is our goal that all of our students graduate in a timely manner.
 In order to do this, we have to make sure that each year you are progressing toward graduation by earning the minimum number of academic hours and GPA.
-Each student enrolled full time must earn a minimum of 24 hours each year.
-Part-time students must earn the number of hours that they attempt.
-You must also earn the GPA necessary for the cumulative amount of hours you have earned:
+You must earn the GPA necessary for the cumulative amount of hours you have earned:

 Hours Attempted * Cumulative Minimum GPA: